 Only one application per organization is accepted.
+The grant can only be used to pay fees listed under What Can Be Funded.

-All eligible applicants with eligible and feasible projects will receive some level of funding.
-Award amounts are determined by process described under Assessment Criteria.
-BC Arts Council intends to support successful applications at 100% of the request; however, grants may be awarded for less than requested.
+All eligible applicants with eligible and feasible festival projects and fee requests will receive some level of funding.
+BC Arts Council intends to support successful applications at 100% of the request.
+However, in some cases grants may be awarded for less than requested.
+See Assessment Process for details.